mriduliyer/Hate-Speech-Detection/README.md

 ## How it Works

 The hate speech detector is based on Logistic Regression, which is a machine learning algorithm used for binary classification.
 The algorithm is trained on a dataset of text labeled as hate speech or not hate speech, and uses this training data to predict whether a given text is hate speech or not.
-How to Install
+A brief look of the finished project is provided in the 'screenshots.pdf' file.

 ## Contact